RedSweatshirt/RedSweatshirt.github.io/_pages/about.md

 #### Welcome to Jack's portfolio page

-Hi there!
-I'm John, but I go by the nickname Jack.
+Hi, I'm Jack!
 I'm a fourth-year B.S.
 Computer Science and Engineering student at Massachusetts Institute of Technology.
-Passionate about computational design, computer graphics, and vision, I have had the opportunity to hone my skills and apply my knowledge through various academic and industry experiences.
+Passionate about computational design, computer graphics, and computer vision, I have had the opportunity to hone my skills and apply my knowledge through various academic and industry experiences.
 In this space, I would like to share more about my journey and the projects I've worked on.

 #### My Interests